The purpose of this blog is to explain the differences between a Man Flow Yoga workout and a traditional yoga session.

 Yoga for Men vs. Yoga for Women

 Man Flow Yoga is made for men and especially inflexible men.
 If you can’t reach down and touch your toes, no problem.
-We show you how to do the postures in a way that you gets you the same benefits as somebody more flexible and more experienced.
+We show you how to do the postures in a way that you get the same benefits as somebody more flexible and more experienced.
 After all, you’re here to work on your flexibility, right?
 You shouldn’t have to be flexible in order to do that, and the way we structure our workouts reflects that belief.

 A yoga for men workout (one that is actually designed for men) should reflect the anatomical differences between men and women.
 First off, men are [typically] not as flexible as women.
 Women have far more flexibility in their hips, so postures that come easily to women are often very difficult for men.
 A good yoga for men class should understand this, and cue the postures accordingly.
 This usually means bringing your feet closer together in standing lunge-like postures like high lunge, warrior 1, or warrior 2, and/or bending your knees in poses that stretch your hamstrings or adductors.